YunoHost-Apps/writefreely_ynh/README.md

 Can be run as Single User Blog or Multi User Instance.

-Each User canbe limited from 1 to unlimited blogs.
+Each User can be limited from 1 to unlimited blogs.

 **Shipped version:** 0.70